CannonWilson/numpy-autoencoder/README.md

 to encode and decode digits
 from the MNIST dataset.

-Take a look at example.ipynb
-to see a demo.
+I suggest you create a virtual environment with `python -m venv .env` and activate it with `source .env/bin/activate`.
+Then, take a look at example.ipynb to see a demo.